Skip to content

 echo "{ \"client_id\": \"${CLIENT_SECRET}\" }" | gcloud --project ${PROJECT} secrets versions add client_secret --data-file=-

 The library will create any further secrets and versions automatically.
 It will also remove all but the latest secret each time an update occurs.
-This reduces the usage cost of Secret Manager substantially as projects are charged based partially on number of active (ie not destroyed) secret versions.
+This reduces the usage cost of Secret Manager substantially as projects are charged based partially on number of active and disabled (ie not destroyed) secret versions.

 Firestore